What External Knowledge is Preferred by LLMs? Characterizing and Exploring Chain of Evidence in Imperfect Context for Multi-Hop QA: Introduction

 The parameterized knowledge acquired by large language models (LLMs) through pre-training at a specific point in time becomes outdated with the knowledge evolution or produces hallucination ~\cite{achiam2023gpt,touvron2023llama,anil2023palm2technicalreport}.
 Incorporating external knowledge into LLM has emerged as an effective approach to mitigate this problem~\cite{tu2024r,zhao2024retrieval}.
 In this context, properties such as the accuracy and reliability of external knowledge are critical for LLMs to provide accurate answers.

 However, external knowledge is often imperfect.
-In addition to useful knowledge that users expect LLMs to follow (as shown in Figure \ref{fig:motivation}), the context typically contains two types of noise~\cite{chen2024benchmarking,zou2024poisonedrag}: 1) Irrelevant information, despite showing textual similarities with the question, cannot support the correct answer~\cite{chen2024benchmarking,xiang2024certifiably}; 2) Misinformation, which can confuse LLMs and lead to incorrect answers~\cite{liu2024open}.
-Especially when dealing with complex scenarios like multi-hop QA, the acquisition of such noise is inevitable due to limitations of retrievers or quality deficiencies in the specialized knowledge corpus~\cite{wang2024astuteragovercomingimperfect,shao2024scaling,dai2024unifying,tang2024multihop}.
-This hinders LLMs from effectively utilizing useful knowledge within external knowledge and leads to incorrect answers.
+In addition to the useful knowledge that users expect LLMs to follow, the context typically contains two types of noise~\cite{chen2024benchmarking,zou2024poisonedrag}: 1) extraneous information, despite showing textual similarities with the question, cannot support the correct answer~\cite{chen2024benchmarking,xiang2024certifiably}; 2) inaccurate information, which can mislead LLM to produce incorrect answers~\cite{liu2024open}.
+Especially when dealing with complex scenarios such as multi-hop QA, the acquisition of such noise is inevitable due to limitations of retrievers or quality deficiencies in the specialized knowledge bases~\cite{wang2024astuteragovercomingimperfect,dai2024unifying,tang2024multihop}.
+This hinders LLMs from effectively using useful knowledge within external contexts and leads to incorrect answers.

-To this end, many studies focus on investigating the external knowledge preferences of LLMs in imperfect context (such as confirmation bias, completeness bias, coherent bias, etc.)~\cite{xie2023adaptive,zhang2024evaluating}; or on approaches such as reranking or retrieval to prioritize knowledge with high relevance~\cite{asai2023self,2024Dong}.
-However, previous studies have mainly the following two deficiencies: 1) They focus on qualitative findings and lack automated discrimination given external knowledge, such as it is promising to determine whether external knowledge meets the completeness criteria in completeness bias~\cite{zhang2024evaluating}; 2) They focus on single-hop QA, where a single piece of knowledge can cover all the necessary elements for QA, and whether the findings hold in complex scenarios is unclear.
+Consequently, numerous studies aim to characterize the features of external knowledge that LLMs tend to follow in imperfect contexts (such as confirmation bias, completeness bias, coherent bias, etc.)~\cite{xie2023adaptive,zhang2024evaluating}; or on approaches such as reranking or retrieval to prioritize knowledge with high relevance~\cite{asai2023self,2024Dong}.
+However, previous studies primarily suffer from two main deficiencies.
+First, while their focus is on qualitative findings, it remains uncertain whether such findings can effectively guide performance improvements in representative tasks~\cite{zhang2024evaluating}.
+Second, their research focuses on single-hop QA, in which a single piece of knowledge suffices to answer the question.
+However, the generalizability of these findings to more complex scenarios (e.g., multi-hop QA) has yet to be confirmed.